Second Epistle of Peter: Chapter 3

 The fundamental of this chapter is the authoritative Christian revelation.
 The revelation is found in a two-part source (3:2).
 There is little doubt that the "words spoken beforehand by the holy prophets" refers to the OT writings, either in part or in whole.
 Then the author mentions the second source of revelation, the "commandment of the Lord" spoken by "your apostles."
 It is remarkable that this two-part authority includes an obvious older means "words spoken beforehand" as well as an obvious newer half, the apostolically mediated words (words about Jesus).
 One could be forgiven if he sees here a precursor to a future "old" and "new" Testament.
 This juxtaposition of prophet and apostle as a two-part revelatory source is not first found in 3:1–2, but in 1:16–21.

 Another remarkable feature of this chapter is that the author presupposes that his audience is familiar with a plurality of apostles ("how many" is unclear), and, moreover, that they have had (and perhaps still have) access to the teaching of these apostles.
 One cannot "remember" teaching that they have not received.
 Of course, this raises difficult questions about the precise medium (oral or written) by which the public received this apostolic teaching.
-However, near the end of this chapter, the means by which the audience at least received the apostle Paul teaching is expressly stated.
+However, near the end of this chapter, the means by which the audience at least received the apostle Paul's teaching is expressly stated.
 We are told that the audience knew the teachings of "our beloved brother Paul" (3:15) and that they knew them in written form: "Paul also wrote to you according to wisdom as he does in all his letters" (3:16), the "also" being the key word since in the first verse of the chapter the author referred to another written apostolic text, namely his first epistle (1 Peter): considering part of the "Scriptures" not only the OT prophets, but also Paul and the author himself, from the Pauline corpus the author may have known 1 and 2 Thessalonians, Romans, Galatians, and possibly Ephesians and Colossians.
 Thought on Christian revelation is also located in other early authors, namely Clement of Rome, Ignatius, Polycarp, Justin Martyr, and in the work 2 Clement.